linkerd/website/linkerd.io/content/2-edge/reference/httproute.md

 request.

 Linkerd implements HTTPRoute timeouts as described in [GEP-1742].
-Timeout durations are configured as strings in the format parsed by [Go `time.ParseDuration`] (e.g. 1h/1m/1s/1ms), and MUST be greater than 1ms.
+Timeout durations are specified as strings in the format parsed by [Go `time.ParseDuration`] (e.g. 1h/1m/1s/1ms), and MUST be greater than 1ms.
 A timeout field with duration 0 disables that timeout.